fortinet/azure-templates/FortiGate/FortiGate-AP-HA/README.md

 ### In order to configure FortiGates:

 FortiGate-A:
-    Connect via ssh to the cluster IP of port1 or private IP if already connected to the vnet via ExpressRoute or Azure VPN (both of these IPs can be obtained from the portal)
+- Connect via SSH to the cluster IP address of port1 or private IP address if already connected to the VNET via ExpressRoute or Azure VPN (both of these IPs can be obtained from the portal).
-    Configure FortiGate A so that all four interfaces have static IPs (which match those assigned in the Azure portal).
-Be sure to setup a manual gateway first.
+- Configure FortiGate A so that all four interfaces have static IP addresses (which match those assigned in the Azure portal).
+Be sure to set up a manual gateway first.
 This should point to the first IP address of subnet 1.
-    Next configure the HA settings.
+- Next configure the HA settings.

 The following is a sample config, based on the defaults in this template set.
-If copying and pasting, be sure that there are no tabs or other characters that will confuse the FGT CLI.
+If copying and pasting, be sure that there are no tabs or other characters that will confuse the FortiGate CLI.

     config router static
       edit 1